kluctl/kluctl/docs/commands.md

 ## project arguments
 <!-- BEGIN SECTION "deploy" "Project arguments" true -->
 ```
+Project arguments:
-  Project arguments:              Define where and how to load the kluctl project and its components from.
+  Define where and how to load the kluctl project and its components from.

-    -p, --project-url TEXT        Git url of the kluctl project.
-If not specified, the current directory will be used
+  -p, --project-url=STRING              Git url of the kluctl project.
+If not specified, the current directory will be
-                                  instead of a remote Git project
+                                        used instead of a remote Git project
-    -b, --project-ref TEXT        Git ref of the kluctl project.
+  -b, --project-ref=STRING              Git ref of the kluctl project.
 Only used when --project-url was given.
-    -c, --project-config FILE     Location of the .kluctl.yml config file.
+  -c, --project-config=STRING           Location of the .kluctl.yml config file.
 Defaults to $PROJECT/.kluctl.yml
-    --local-clusters DIRECTORY    Local clusters directory.
+      --local-clusters=STRING           Local clusters directory.
 Overrides the project from .kluctl.yml
-    --local-deployment DIRECTORY  Local deployment directory.
+      --local-deployment=STRING         Local deployment directory.
 Overrides the project from .kluctl.yml
-    --local-sealed-secrets DIRECTORY
-                                  Local sealed-secrets directory.
+      --local-sealed-secrets=STRING     Local sealed-secrets directory.
 Overrides the project from .kluctl.yml
-    --from-archive PATH           Load project (.kluctl.yml, cluster, ...) from archive.
-Given path can either be an
+      --from-archive=STRING             Load project (.kluctl.yml, cluster, ...) from archive.
+Given path can either be
-                                  archive file or a directory with the extracted contents.
+                                        an archive file or a directory with the extracted contents.
-    --from-archive-metadata PATH  Specify where to load metadata (targets, ...) from.
-If not specified, metadata is
+      --from-archive-metadata=STRING    Specify where to load metadata (targets, ...) from.
+If not specified, metadata
-                                  assumed to be part of the archive.
+                                        is assumed to be part of the archive.
-    --cluster TEXT                Specify/Override cluster
+      --cluster=STRING                  Specify/Override cluster
-    -a, --arg TEXT                Template argument in the form name=value
-    -t, --target TEXT             Target name to run command for.
+  -t, --target=STRING                   Target name to run command for.
 Target must exist in .kluctl.yml.
+  -a, --arg=ARG,...
+Template argument in the form name=value

 ```
 <!-- END SECTION -->